srinaya-r/Plant-Safe/README.md

 # Plant-Safe
-Plant Safe is an application that aims in classifying  the potato plant leaf images as healthy, late blight or early blight.
+PlantSafe, is an application that aims in classifying  the potato plant leaf images as healthy, late blight or early blight.
+The images are cleaned, pre-processed and augmented using TensorFlow in Python and the image classifier is built using a CNN model with 93% accuracy.